 Once you are done creating the employee engagement survey, it is time to share it with your employees.

 Additionally, you could offer rewards based on the completion of the survey.
-However, you should be careful with this.
-Most employees might answer the survey with invaluable information just to claim the reward.
+However, it would be best if you were careful with this.
+Most employees might answer the survey with invaluable information to claim the reward.

 5. Publicize Survey Results And Act On It